The First Six Weeks: Belonging, Significance & Joy

 And in many traditional schools, the reality isn’t far off.
 By day two, kids are handed workbooks—before anyone has checked what they already know, or whether the work is too easy, too hard, or even relevant.
 No wonder some students tune out.

 At WHPS, we flip that script.
 The first weeks aren’t about busywork.
-They’re about belonging and significance, building routines with students (so they actually buy in), and deeply assessing each child’s strengths and needs.
+They’re about belonging and significance: students and teachers take time to share their individual hopes and goals, and together they think about how to help one another succeed.
+From there, classroom rules grow out of that shared vision—so students buy in and truly care about themselves, one another, and the environment.
+At the same time, teachers are carefully assessing each child’s strengths and needs.
 When students feel known and safe, the work that follows is purposeful, challenging, and connected to their potential.

 More About the First Six Weeks